 Our millennials generation desire to live green lifestyles has skyrocketed.
 Especially in the past decade.
 In the last 5 years, there has been a 71% increase in searches for sustainable goods, as many consumers now value biodiversity and sustainability when making purchases.
 This millennial generation trend towards sustainable living is also evident in the way we run our homes.
 Eco-friendly homes are being built more often and are seen as more desirable.
 That means those who are new to the housing market — primarily millennials — can intentionally seek out homes that reduce their carbon footprint.
 While it’s wonderful that eco-housing exists for millennials buying their first homes, is it right to think they are actually the greenest homeowner?
 Or is another generation leading the way?

 Those born between 1997 and 2012 haven’t yet emerged as consumers with observable spending habits.
+I mean no emergency funds at all.
 However, early signs seem to indicate that Gen-Zers have a few distinct consumer behaviors and will operate differently in markets compared to millennials.

 As consumers, Gen-Zers are adept at mobile finance and are unwilling to take on debt.
 Additionally, folks from Gen-Z seem keen to build emergency funds (perhaps due to the pandemic).
 They also have interests in innovative saving methods.